Nik-Mouz/nikolas-mouzourides-website/blogs/hackthebox: Traverxec Write-Up/blog.md

 There is no sign of the .htaccess file at the moment though.

-Interestingly the config also stats that the web server is serving home directories and password protecting a directory called `public_www`.
+Interestingly the config also states that the web server is serving home directories and password protecting a directory called `public_www`.

-It is also good practise to execute [LinEnum.sh](https://github.com/rebootuser/LinEnum), a tool used to help identify ways in which we can privilage escalate, however I think we have everything we need for now.
+It is also good practise to execute [LinEnum.sh](https://github.com/rebootuser/LinEnum), a tool used to help identify ways in which we can privilege escalate, however I think we have everything we need for now.

 #### User Exploitation
 Let's try and crack the hash we found in `.htpasswd`.
 We can use a command line tool called `hashcat` to perform a brute force attack.
 Kali Linux comes with a few wordlists, the one we will be using for this tutorial is called `rockyou.txt`.
 Note: you may need to extract this wordlist if you haven't use it before, it can be found at: `/usr/share/wordlists`.